khan-ayanama/Course104-React/React-Libraries/Bundlers/Webpack/Notes/Note-05.md

 This setup ensures that you have distinct configurations for development and production in your webpack setup

-## HTML-Loader and File-loader
+## HTML-Loader

+`Note:` file-loader is deprecated
-In webpack, html-loader and file-loader are useful loaders for processing HTML and handling file assets like images and fonts.
+In webpack, html-loader are useful loaders for processing HTML and handling file assets like images and fonts.
 Here's how you can use them in your webpack configuration:

 - html-loader:
   html-loader allows you to import and bundle HTML files as string content within your JavaScript files.